nicolasparada/blog/content/posts/passwordless-auth-server.md

 ```

 I'm on a directory called "passwordless-demo", but if yours is different, `go build` will create an executable with that name.
-If you didn't close the previous `cockroach start` and you setted `SMTP_USERNAME` and `SMTP_PASSWORD` vars correctly, you should see `starting server at http://localhost/ 🚀` without errors.
+If you didn't close the previous cockroach node and you setted `SMTP_USERNAME` and `SMTP_PASSWORD` vars correctly, you should see `starting server at http://localhost/ 🚀` without errors.

 ### JSON Required Middleware